joseph-montanez/FileMaker-Contacts/backend/readme.md

 	    }
 	}

-If you look at the service provide, it uses $_ENV, these are variables available in the `.env` file.
+If you look at the service provider, it uses $_ENV, these are variables available in the `.env` file.
 When you clone this repo, you do not get `.env`, but rather `.env.example`.
 Simple rename `.env.example` to `.env`, and edit the file accordingly.
 Here are the variables inside the file that are important to the FileMaker Server connection:

 	FILEMAKER_SERVER=server
 	FILEMAKER_DATABASE=Contacts